Research

 Teaching

-Since 2023, Dr. Shen has been the course director for BDS 3002 – Machine Learning for Biomedical Data Science.
+In 2023-2024, Dr. Shen had been the course director for BDS 3002 – Machine Learning for Biomedical Data Science.
 Here is the course companion website.

 Software